wonma/My-Learning-Tracker/log.md

 :new: Started [freeCodeCamp JavaScript course](https://learn.freecodecamp.org/)!
 Such a nice learning resource!

-- Learned : use case of querySelector, addEventListener, good use of 'target'
+- Learned :
+  querySelector, addEventListener, good use of 'target'
-- Challage unsolved : .
+- Self-Challage 03 : .

 ### Best error of today
 ```JavaScript